Isabella Rossellini: Film and television

 Mammas debuted in the United States on 12 May 2013, Mother's Day weekend there, and is a celebration of the maternal aspects of the animal world.
 Rossellini is again the primary actor and plays the maternal versions of animals such as spiders and hamsters.
 Rossellini explained in a 2013 interview part of the research process for Mammas: "First of all it's about diversity.
 When talking about motherhood, I would find examples of ten different species that either don't get pregnant in the belly but in the mouth or back.
 Or species that abandon their children all-together so that I don't tell ten stories that are too similar."

 After the completion of her Green Porno productions, Rossellini acted in the film Enemy, with Jake Gyllenhaal, which was shown at the 2013 Toronto International Film Festival (TIFF).
 Rossellini praised the film during a TIFF interview: "I love the subtlety of the film.
 It reminded me of Kafka.
 It's very metaphysical, but yet it's also a solid thriller.
 It made me leap up out of my seat at the end."
-Rossellini also played the silent film actor Rudolph Valentino's mother in Vlad Kozlov's Silent Life, a feature-length version of the director's silent, black-and-white short film Daydreams of Rudolph Valentino.
+Rossellini also played the silent film actor Rudolph Valentino's mother in Vladislav Alex Kozlov's Silent Life: The Story of the Lady in Black, a feature-length version of the director's silent, black-and-white short film Daydreams of Rudolph Valentino.
 Kozlov's film was due for release in 2012, but, as of February 2014, the film has not been officially released.